 The very clever and funny Helen Zaltzman (have you seen her TED Talk?) hosts this show about language, words, grammar, or what she calls, linguistic adventures.
 A good show for any tween to listen to, although the English geeks (long may we reign) will love this the most.
 No-doubt starting with the Swearing episode will help this podcast catch on in no time at all.
 [UK]

-Another podcast that finished up (mid last year), but is still available to subscribe to on iTunes.
+Another podcast for tweens that finished up (mid last year), but is still available to subscribe to on iTunes.
 The Thrilling Adventure Hour was an old-time radio show staged live from 2005-2015 and later recorded as a podcast.
 It would a be a great one to listen to as a family after dinner once a week, old-style around the ‘transistor’ in the living room.
 [USA]

 This ABC Radio podcast is a great introduction to ethics and ethical dilemmas for kids.
 The topics – which range from ‘who would you save if a runaway train was hurtling towards a group of people?’ to ‘is your classroom fair?’ – also helps develop critical thinking, empathy and acceptance of diversity.
 There will most likely be many questions generated, so it’s a good idea to listen together.
 [AU]